rit-igm-web/igme-330-shared/hw/hw-2.md

   - *Yes, feel free to do so.
 But keep them SFW - "Safe For Work"*
 - Do I have to use a Bass and Treble node, or can I do something else?
   - *The requirements state "Add 2 Audio Effect nodes to the audio routing graph" - the example given was a Bass and Treble effect, but you can use ANY audio effect node that you wish to meet this requirement*
-- Regarding the requirement - **Your starting point MUST be the "done" version of PE-08**, does that mean that I have to keep all of the checkboxes, bitmap effects etc the same.
+- Regarding the requirement - **Your starting point MUST be the "done" version of Exercise: Audio Visualizer**, does that mean that I have to keep all of the checkboxes, bitmap effects etc the same.
   - *You are free to delete or modify any of the canvas code, checkboxes, digital effects, etc*
-  - *What you MUST keep from the PE-08 assignment is the custom buttons (an `<audio>` element on the page is not allowed)*
+  - *What you MUST keep from the Exercise is the custom buttons (an `<audio>` element on the page is not allowed)*
   - *and you MUST retain the JS architecture of the app (i.e. **main.js**, **audio.js**, **utils.js**)*
-  - *at a BARE MINIMUM - YOU MUST STILL HAVE THE FOLLOWING CONTROLS from PE-08 (-15% per each one missing or not functional)*:
+  - *at a BARE MINIMUM - YOU MUST STILL HAVE THE FOLLOWING CONTROLS from the Exercise (-15% per each one missing or not functional)*:
     - Pause/Play button
     - Volume Slider
     - At least 4 checkboxes that change the visualization in some way (or these could be radio buttons, pull-downs, sliders etc)